sunsun101/web-16/README-deploy-gitlab.md

 `DEPLOY_SSH_PRIV_KEY`, and use the contents of the private key file (`-----BEGIN OPENSSH PRI...`) for the Value.

+Also, adding the private key as a variable doesn't mean that Capistrano will be able to use that private key to access GitLab from the production server.
+For that, there is another setting, a "deploy key."
+To add a deploy key to your repository, go to Settings -> Repository, find the "Deploy Keys" tab, and add the public key corresponding to the private key you specified above with read-only access to the repository.

 **Important: make sure you add a trailing newline at the end of the file (there should be a blank line at the end of the file) when you enter it as the Value of the file variable.
 If you miss this, you will get a mysterious error from `ssh-add` that the format of the key file is invalid.**

 Finally, add the deploy stage to your `.gitlab-ci.yml` file: